chaosaudit/twitchTranslateBot/README.md

 use "!autotranslate on/off" in chat to toggle the automatic detection.
 "!translate to:<language_code> <message>" can be used to translate a message into a specific language

+# Alternate version

+The alternate version of the bot is aimed at bi-lingual friendly streams, any message determined to be one language, will be translated to another, and vice versa. e.g. All English messages will be translated to German, and all German messages will be translated to English.